Skip to content

 1. Shell profile — a source block is written once and never touched again:

-# In your .zshrc / .bashrc (written by lumen-argus setup):
+# In your .zshrc / .bashrc (written by lumen-argus-agent setup):

 # lumen-argus:begin